EspeoBlockchain/gardener-server/docs/making-requests.rst

 XML format
 ~~~~~~~~~~

-To parse and select response in a XML format use XML(...) wrapper.
+To parse and select response in a XML format use the xml() wrapper.
 You can also query response following XPath.

 Example request